How We Pray for the Nations

 The purpose

-The Country Prayer Directory exists to help ordinary Christians pray with informed compassion, biblical seriousness, gospel hope, and practical consistency.
+The Country Prayer Directory exists to help ordinary Christians pray with understanding, compassion, biblical priorities, hope in Christ, and steady habits.

 Why Christians Pray for the Nations